rweckert/shLight/README.md

 - xdg-open <br/>

 ### Critical System Requirements:
-Packages listed below provide the core ingredients for graphic display and desired output that enables SCRIPTNAME deliver output and are critical for successful execution of the the script:
+Packages listed below provide the core ingredients for graphic display and desired output that enables shLight deliver output and are critical for successful execution of the the script:

 | Package       | Version              | Notes         |
 |     :---:     |         :---:        | :---          |